Nuclear Command, Control, and Communication (NC3) Classified Maintenance Information System (CMIS) Request for Information (RFI)

 Description

-The Department of Defense, specifically the Air Force Life Cycle Management Center (AFLCMC), is issuing a Request for Information (RFI) to develop a Nuclear Command, Control, and Communication (NC3) Classified Maintenance Information System (CMIS) aimed at enhancing field maintenance capabilities for NC3 assets.
-The initiative focuses on creating a cloud-hosted software solution that complies with Department of Defense Information Impact Level 6 standards, with initial efforts directed towards defining a Minimum Viable Product (MVP) that includes essential functionalities such as managing maintenance assets, requirements, documentation, personnel, and security.
-This RFI serves as a preliminary exploration for innovative solutions and does not guarantee future contracts; interested parties are encouraged to provide insights on system architecture, development timelines, and estimated costs.
-For further inquiries, respondents may contact Corey Shanahan at corey.shanahan@us.af.mil or Andrew Gross at andrew.gross.4@us.af.mil.
+The Department of Defense, specifically the Air Force Life Cycle Management Center (AFLCMC), is seeking innovative solutions for the development of a Nuclear Command, Control, and Communication (NC3) Classified Maintenance Information System (CMIS) to enhance field maintenance capabilities for NC3 assets.
+This initiative aims to create a cloud-hosted software solution that complies with Department of Defense Information Impact Level 6 standards, focusing initially on a Minimum Viable Product (MVP) that includes essential functionalities such as maintenance asset management, documentation, scheduling, personnel management, and security.
+Interested solution providers are encouraged to submit their responses, detailing technical architecture, deployment timelines, and Rough Order of Magnitude (ROM) cost estimates, with submissions due by June 13, 2025.
+For further inquiries, contact Corey Shanahan at corey.shanahan@us.af.mil or Andrew Gross at andrew.gross.4@us.af.mil.

 Point(s) of Contact